AdobeDocs/commerce-admin.en/help/stores-purchase/product-gift-card-workflow.md

 {{ee-feature}}

-Gift cards are redeemed in the shopping cart similar to the way a coupon is applied to an order.
+Gift cards are redeemed in the shopping cart similar to the way that a coupon is applied to an order.
 During checkout, the shopper enters the gift card code to apply an amount from the gift card to the purchase.
 Gift card holders who have customer accounts can check the status and remaining balance from their account dashboard.
-Single, as well as multiple, gift cards can be used to pay for all or part of a order.
+Single, and multiple, gift cards can be used to pay for all or part of an order.

-The gift card code applied to an order can be viewed by opening the order in the _Admin_, which makes it possible for you to retrieve the code to place it on a physical gift card, if necessary.
+The applied gift card code applied can be viewed by opening the order in the _Admin_, which makes it possible for you to retrieve the code to place it on a physical gift card, if necessary.
 If a gift card order is canceled or refunded, you must manually cancel the associated gift card account.
 You can either delete the account entirely or deactivate it.

 ![Gift Card Detail in Cart](./assets/storefront-gift-card-order-customer-account.png)<!-- zoom -->

 For example, a customer shopping in the demo Luma store can purchase either a virtual or physical gift card.

 **Virtual gift card** - A Luma virtual gift card is emailed with an optional message to the recipient.
-It can be redeemed on any of the Luma family of websites and will never expire.
+It can be redeemed on any of the Luma family of websites and never expires.

 **Physical gift card** - A Luma gift card is packaged in a custom art mailer and sent at no charge to the recipient.
 It can be produced in advance, labeled with unique codes, and redeemed in store, by phone, or on any of the Luma family of websites.
-It will never expire.
+It never expires.

 **Combined gift card** - A combined gift card has the characteristics of both a virtual and physical gift card.
 A Luma combined gift card is shipped and emailed to the recipient.
 The email and shipping address are required during the purchase of the gift card.
-It will never expire.
+It never expires.

 ## Gift card lifecycle